Gaia-X Federation Services – what are they?

 It is important to understand that the Federation Services will not be provided by a central authority, but that each Federation will be able to use the reference open-source code of the Gaia-X Federation Services toolbox to then build apps and services that match the requirements in their respective Federation.
 In any case, the GXFS source code should be seen as reference implementation point to achieve inter ecosystem interoperability.
 The functional implementation can also be achieved with other implementations that conform with the Gaia-X technical and functional specifications.
 The final compliance of a Gaia-X service will anyway be verified through the aforementioned Decentralized Services, thus not allowing any possibility to modify the Federation Services open-source code to obtain a competitive advantage.

 The Federator of a Federation will be tasked with providing these services.
 This is because requirements towards the specific tools may diverge depending on the industry in question.
-For instance, an automotive Federation might have very different requirements than an insurance Federation.
-Through the development of open-source code, the Participants of a Federation are enabled to develop certified, Gaia-X compliant services, and can flexibly design the user interface in a way that’s best suited to serve a Federation’s needs.
+For instance, an Automotive Federation might have very different requirements than an Insurance Federation.
+Through the development of open-source code, the Participants of a Federation are enabled to develop Gaia-X conformant services, and can flexibly design the user interface in a way that’s best suited to serve a Federation’s needs.

 The Gaia-X association maintains a repository of the Federation Services.
 Interested parties can gain access and build services based on the GXFS open-source code.
 Through this open-source implementation, all Participants and interested Gaia-X supporters can improve and continuously adapt the services developed under the GXFS umbrella to meet the Federations’ needs.